Skip to contents

 startoffset

-Number of initial observations in the indicator(s) series that are prior to the period covered by the low-frequency series.
-Must be 0 or a positive integer.
-0 by default.
-Ignored when no preliminary series is provided.
+The number of initial observations in the preliminary series that precede the start of the low-frequency constraint.
+The value must be either 0 or a positive integer (default is 0).
+This argument is ignored when no preliminary series is provided.

 nbcsts

-Number of backcast periods.
-Ignored when a preliminary series is provided. (not yet implemented)
+An integer specifying the number of backcast periods.
+This argument is ignored when a preliminary series is provided.
+(Not yet implemented.)

 nfcsts

-Number of forecast periods.
-Ignored when a preliminary series is provided. (not yet implemented)
+An integer specifying the number of forecast periods.
+This argument is ignored when a preliminary series is provided.
+(Not yet implemented.)

 Value